Loe of Maui

 Loe (Hawaiian: Loe o Maui) was a High Chief in ancient Hawaii.
 Loe was the sovereign chief of the island of Maui, mentioned in old chants, and ancestor of Kalahumoku II.

 Life

 Loe was a son of the Chief Kamaloohua by his consort, Kapu of Maui, and thus a grandson of Kuhimana.
 He followed his father as chief of Maui.

 Although war did not occur between Maui and any of the other islands during his reign, there was a disturbance in his father's reign.

 He married a woman named Wahaʻakuna, who is mentioned by Samuel Kamakau.
-She bore him a son named Kahokuohua, who was a King of Molokaʻi island.
+They had a son named Kahokuohua, who was a King of Molokaʻi island.

 Loe is considered to be the great progenitor of the Maui chiefdom.
 His successor was his grandson, Kaulahea I.